 Career Guide by Major

-Many job openings will arise as experienced automotive technicians retire.
+Automotive Technology - Many job openings will arise as experienced automotive technicians retire.
 Opportunities should be good for those who complete postsecondary automotive training programs, as some employers report difficulty finding workers with the right skills.
 People with good diagnostic and problem-solving abilities, training in electronics and computer skills are expected to have the best opportunities.
-Those without formal automotive training are likely to face competition for entry-level jobs.
+Those without formal automotive training are likely to have competition for entry-level jobs.

 Building Technology & Design